 Termination of Use of Certificate: To promptly cease using the Private Key corresponding to the Public Key listed in a Certificate upon expiration or revocation of the Certificate.

-Responsiveness: For EV Code Signing Certificates, an obligation to respond to the CA’s instructions concerning Key Compromise or Certificate misuse within a specified time period.
+Responsiveness: An obligation to respond to the CA’s instructions concerning Key Compromise or Certificate misuse within a specified time period.

 Acknowledgment and Acceptance: An acknowledgement and acceptance that the CA is entitled to revoke the certificate immediately if the Applicant were to violate the Terms of Use or the Subscriber Agreement.